neurodata/bilateral-connectome/_sources/slides/naisys-2022/naisys-2022.md

 #### Acknowledgements
 <footer>
 Marta Zlatic's lab, Albert Cardona's lab and all tracers for the amazing dataset and many ideas.
-NeuroData lab for helpful feedback.
-Many at Microsoft Research for help developing graspologic.
+NeuroData lab for feedback.
+Many at Microsoft Research for w/ graspologic.
 </footer>

 </div>